The store will not work correctly when cookies are disabled.

 Monitor inventory in bins, tanks, or silos and organize it in one place with BinCloud®.
 New features released in BinCloud make inventory management evermore easier, more intuitive, and more convenient.

-Measuring flour and wheat is tricky because silos are typically cloudy atmospheres requiring sensors that measure using radar technology.
 BinMaster provides these sensors to agricultural operations worldwide.
-BinMaster sensors were incorporated into the Bay State Milling Company storing high-fiber wheat varieties.
+In this application story, non-contact radar (NCR) sensors were incorporated into the Bay State Milling Company for measuring a variety of high-fiber wheat inventory.

 Bulk solid materials are handled in many ways.
-One company may manage inventory and orders at the plant by local people.
+One company may manage inventory and orders locally, at the plant.
 Larger operations may do inventory management at a corporate office miles away.
-Some even count on vendors to monitor inventory levels themselves and order material as needed (called Vendor-Managed Inventory).
-BinMaster products were designed to fit all these situations.
-BinMaster sensors are more accurate and hearty operating in a wider range of environmental conditions.
-Cloud software has evolved.
-It’s more intuitive, graphically friendly, and accessible by any device any where internet is available.
+Some count on vendors to monitor inventory levels on their behalf and order material as needed.